fossabot/CSUS-CSC-Course-Work/CSC 35/Exam 3 Study Guide.md

 ## Components of the Processor

 ## Privileged mode
-Privileged – only the processor and OS can change it.
+Privileged – Only the processor and OS can change it.

 ## Types of Operands